karlo-babic/paradigms/1-Introduction-to-Programming-Concepts.md

     - Correct it.

 ## 12. Objects
-- In the previous excercise you implemented functions *Bump* and *Read* that update and read a memory cell.
+- In the previous exercise you implemented functions *Bump* and *Read* that update and read a memory cell.
-    - You actually implemented an object, which can be improved (in the next excercise).
+    - You actually implemented an object, which can be improved (in the next exercise).
 - The *Bump/Read* object writes and reads from a memory cell.
 That memory cell can be accessed from anywhere in the program (which is not secure).
 - To make that object better, we can isolate the memory cell so it can be accessed only from the inside of the object.
     - This property is called **encapsulation**.

-#### Excercise 7
+#### Exercise 7
 - Improve the *Bump/Read* object implementation by referencing the memory cell *C* with a local variable:
 ```
 declare